 Sound and District Primary School will obtain parents' and carers' written consent for photographs to be taken or published (for example, on our website or in newspapers or publications).
+This year an online form has been submitted to parents to gain this consent.

-Staff will ensure Sound and District Primary School the designated camera or recording devices (tablets, cameras, laptops etc) are used when capturing evidence of work undertaken.
+Staff at Sound and District Primary School will ensure the designated camera or recording devices (tablets, cameras, laptops etc) are used when capturing evidence of work undertaken.